 + Sturdy build quality

-+ Has USB 3 port for extra functionality
++ Has a USB 3 Type A port

 + Has mini-DisplayPort to extend working space on external monitor